hpi-swa/smalltalkCI/README.md

 ## Further Configuration

+### Command Line Options

-smalltalkCI supports a couple of options that can be useful for debugging purposes or when used locally:
+smalltalkCI has a couple of command line options that can be useful for debugging purposes or when used locally:

 ```
 USAGE: run.sh [options] /path/to/project/your_smalltalk.ston